Sultanate of Ternate: Pre-colonial period

-Ternate along with neighbouring Tidore were the world's single major producer of cloves, upon which their rulers became among the wealthiest and most powerful sultans in the Indonesian region.
-Much of their wealth, however, was wasted fighting each other.
-Up until the Dutch completed the colonisation of Maluku in the 19th century, the Sultans of Ternate ruled empires that claimed at least nominal influence as far as Ambon, Sulawesi and Papua.
+Ternate along with neighbouring Tidore were the world's single major producer of cloves, due to which their rulers became among the wealthiest and most powerful sultans in the Indonesian region.
+Much of their wealth, however, was spent fighting each other.
+Until the Dutch completed the colonisation of Maluku in the 19th century, the Sultans of Ternate ruled realms that claimed at least nominal influence as far as Ambon, Sulawesi and Papua.

-In part as a result of its trade-dependent culture, Ternate was one of the earliest places in the region to which Islam spread, coming from Java in the late 15th century.
+In part due to its trade-dependent culture, Ternate was one of the earliest places in the region to which Islam spread from Java in the late 15th century.
 However, Islamic influence in the area can be traced further back to the late 14th century.
-Initially, the faith was restricted to Ternate's small ruling family, and spread only slowly to the rest of the population.
+Initially, the faith was restricted to Ternate's small ruling family, and spread slowly to the rest of the population.

 The royal family of Ternate converted to Islam during the reign of Marhum (1465–1486), making him the first King of Ternate that embraced Islam; his son and successor, Zainal Abidin (1486–1500) enacted Islamic Law and transformed the kingdom into an Islamic Sultanate; the title Kolano (king) was then replaced with Sultan.

 The peak of Ternate's power came near the end of the 16th century, under Sultan Baabullah (1570–1583), when it had influence over most of the eastern part of Sulawesi, the Ambon and Seram area, Timor island, parts of southern Mindanao and Papuan Islands.
 It frequently engaged in fierce competition for control of its periphery with the nearby Sultanate of Tidore.
 According to historian Leonard Y. Andaya, Ternate's "dualistic" rivalry with Tidore is a dominant theme in the early history of the Maluku Islands.

 Ternate was also often a part of the political affairs of Philippine kingdoms.
-In a punitive expedition, it once destroyed the Boholano Kedatuan of Dapitan in the Central Visayas region of the Philippines forcing the Boholanos to re-establish their kingdom in Northern Mindanao where they waged war against the Sultanate of Lanao.
+In a punitive expedition, it once destroyed Bo-ol in the Central Visayas region, forcing the Boholanos to re-establish their kingdom in Northern Mindanao.